PongchanokWisut/Kokoabassplayer.github.io/README.md

 After completed Google Analytics Professional Certification fron coursera, I decided to take course on several other data learning platforms including Udemy and datatcamp.
 Below are my projects from courses.

 -----
+## Do Men Really Earn More Than Women ?
+Average Salary of Male vs Female Managers and Employees Dashboard

-## Part of SQL - MySQL for Data Analytics and Business Intelligence [(Udemy)](https://www.udemy.com/course/sql-mysql-for-data-analytics-and-business-intelligence/)
+(Part of SQL - MySQL for Data Analytics and Business Intelligence) [(Udemy)](https://www.udemy.com/course/sql-mysql-for-data-analytics-and-business-intelligence/)

 This case study focuses on defining number of employees, number of managers, average salary of employees and managers from different departments within the company.
 Visualization has been carried out in Tableau.